albumprinter/Albelli.Magick.Builder/README.md

 The scripts can also assept optional parameters for Quantum and HDRI.
 The default values for these parameters are `8` and `no`

-After the script is finished (it will take quite some time, that is expected), an `artifacts` folder will appear.
+After the script is finished (it will take quite some time, that is expected), an `artifacts\resultingOutPut\` folder will appear.
-`artifacts/imagemagick_built/lib/` will contain the native magick binaries. and `artifacts/libMagick.NET-x64.Native` will contain the native wrapper binary.
+This is where all the artifacts are.